 From the search window

 You can also add a search to your aliased finder directly from the search window.

 - After accessing the required data table, click the gear icon and select Search actions → Add to aliased finder.

 - Enter the new Search Name.
 We strongly recommend that you use the tag format of levels separated by dots in order to make the best use of the aliased finder.
 As you type the alias tag into the Search Name field, the levels will appear below to reflect how they will appear in the aliased finder.
-Add as aliased finder entry point is selected by default.
-Click Save and add to add the search to the aliased finder.
+Mark as Finder Entry Point is selected by default.
+Click Save and Mark to add the search to the aliased finder.

-- A confirmation message appears warning you that by adding the search to the aliased finder, it will be protected against modifications.
+- A confirmation message appears warning you that by adding the search to the aliased finder, marking it as "findable", it will be protected against modifications.
 This means that you will not be able to save any changes you might make to the search in the future and that you will not be able to edit the search's alias.
 If you are not completely sure that the search is exactly as you need it yet, then click No, maybe later.
-Otherwise, click Yes, add now to add the search to the aliased finder.
+Otherwise, click Yes, mark now to add the search to the aliased finder.